 The Tohoku Region is the northernmost part of Honshu, Japan’s main island.
 And it consists of six prefectures: Aomori, Iwate, Akita, Miyagi, Yamagata, and Fukushima.

-Stretching a long distance from north to south, this region has a vast land area, which accounts for about one-fifth of the nation’s total.
-However, the population of Tohoku is not very large, and even the combined population of its six prefectures is less than that of Tokyo Prefecture alone.
+This Region stretches a long distance from north to south.
+So, it has a vast land area, which accounts for about one-fifth of the nation’s total.
+However, the population of Tohoku is not very large.
+Even the combined population of its six prefectures is less than that of Tokyo Prefecture alone.

 The Tohoku Region is blessed with rich nature.
-In particular, places like Shirakami-Sanchi (Shirakami Mountains), Mount Hachimantai, and the Bandai Plateau are well-known for their beautiful and pristine natural environment.
+In particular, places like Shirakami Sanchi (Shirakami Mountains), Mount Hachimantai, and the Bandai Plateau are popular for their beautiful and pristine natural environment.